Tag along for our FTC disclosure saga here. The following article was last updated on Dec 5, 2025 ...

 Just jam 'em in and go ride, right?
 Well, no. It actually takes a bit of time and practice to get good at inserting and wearing a pair and for your ears and brain to get accustomed to them.

 Reading the instructions is a good start.
 If that's too boring, there are also good online videos from the manufacturers.
-Most disposable foam plugs require rolling them carefully without folding to reduce the diameter, inserting them at a specific angle, then holding them in place while they expand.
+Most disposable foam plugs require rolling them carefully without folding to reduce the diameter, inserting them at a specific angle and then holding them in place while they expand.
 Skip or hurry these steps and you won't end up with a good comfortable seal that blocks the most noise.

 Of course, if you're feeling any pain or distracting discomfort or they're just not sealing, pull over and reset, change the position slightly or try a different pair.
 Sometimes you just need to start over with a fresh pair.